Posted Wednesday, 4-Jul-2018

-Mundane beginnings quickly give way to fantastical adventures in the realm under the bed, playing out on the beautifully colored pages of an adventure book.
 The adventures are rollicking and it’s a sweet way to end family game night, something I’m looking forward to doing with my son when he gets a little older.

 Buy Stuffed Fables for a game of dice, daring, and fluffy adventure filled with heart and a beautiful tale to remember.

 The ring travels from the Shire to Rivendell, where the council of the ring will decide how best to deal with its power.
 But until then, the Nazgûl hunt the hobbits…

 # of Players: 2-5 (2 recommended)